 Flowers of nicotiana, flowering tobacco (Nicotiana alata), are tubular shaped and grow moderately to quickly.
 Too much fertilization when growing nicotiana can lead to excessive growth of the petite plants causing them to get leggy and cease flowering or flop.

 Growing the Nicotiana Plant

-Nicotiana flowering tobacco is most often grown and sold as an annual plant although some species of the nicotiana flower are really a short lived perennials.
-Plant seeds or seedlings into a sunny or partially shaded area of the garden with well drained soil in late spring
+Nicotiana flowering tobacco is most often grown and sold as an annual plant although some species of the nicotiana flower are really short lived perennials.
+Plant seeds or seedlings into a sunny or partially shaded area of the garden with well-drained soil in late spring.

-The blooming nicotiana flower is worthwhile as attractive 2 to 4 inch blooms decorate your sunny locations.
-Borne in clusters on multi-branching stems, the nicotiana flower grows in shade of white, pink, purple and red.
-There is also the lime-green petaled nicotiana flower of the Saratoga rose cultivar.
+The blooming nicotiana flower is worthwhile as attractive 2 to 4 inch (5-10 cm.) blooms to decorate your sunny locations.
+Borne in clusters on multi-branching stems, the nicotiana flower grows in shades of white, pink, purple, and red.
+There is also the lime green petaled nicotiana flower of the Saratoga rose cultivar.

 Care of the nicotiana plant is basically watering and deadheading spent flowers to encourage the return of more brilliant blooms.
 While this plant will tolerate some drought, optimum flowering occurs in moist soil.

 67 cultivars of flowering tobacco exist.
 The foliage of the nicotiana plant can be large, making the plant bushy.